-After owning greyhounds for nearly 20 years, I have learned all this the hard way.
+After owning greyhounds for more than 20 years, I have learned all this the hard way.
 Save those fancy, expensive, wide martingale collars for walking and keep a narrow (3/4″ to 1″ wide) tag collar with your current ID on your dog 24/7 for its entire life.
 It’s simply common sense.

 “What is Your New Greyhound Thinking?”

 This breed has never been asked to do anything for itself, make any decisions or answer any questions.
 It has been waited on, paw and tail.
 The only prohibition in a racing Greyhound’s life is not to get into a fight or eat certain stuff in the turn out pen.